 Mark Stevens, OPEX COO, explains, “By the 1980s, typically when you went into a mail room you would find racks of mail that would stream across the entire length of the building.
 The mailroom clerks would be one of the lower paid people.
 And so as time progressed, the mail volume started to increase; the job didn't change, but the difficulty did.
 One of the benefits of automating the mail process is the fact that you would increase the efficiency, but also improve the quality.”

-OPEX Corporation, a privately held, family owned company, headquartered in Moorestown, New Jersey, is recognized as a global technology leader in high speed mailroom automation, document imaging, and more recently, material handling.
+OPEX Corporation, a privately held, family owned company, headquartered in Moorestown, New Jersey, is recognized as a global technology leader in high speed mailroom automation, document imaging, and more recently, warehouse automation.

 Al Stevens, Chairman of the Board, reflects on his initial connection to OPEX: “In the beginning, my business career started at Columbia Records and it was Columbia House that was a large mail order operation.
 I had over 200 employees who did nothing but open mail.
 I was eager to find a company that was going to work on automation in the mail room.
 OPEX announced that they were doing such a study and that they were developing a piece of equipment.
 And so, I contacted them and found that, yes indeed, they were developing a machine that was going to run 4,000 or 5,000 an hour and take envelopes of different sizes, open them up, and present them to an operator so that they could work more efficiently.